 Grinnell College’s first alumni house will become new gathering place

-June 20, 2024 — A historic home two blocks northwest of Grinnell College’s campus will serve as place for alums to relax, socialize, network, and reminisce.
+June 20, 2024 — A historic home two blocks northwest of Grinnell College’s campus will serve as a place for alums to relax, socialize, network, and reminisce.

 Renovations are underway to the Hannah Alumni House thanks to a $1 million gift made by Mary Emily Hannah ’58, DL ’82.
 The home at 1527 Broad St. will eventually host alumni events, meetings, and be a place for alums to stay while in town.
 The first phase of renovations is anticipated to be ready in time for Reunion 2025.